rparrapy/sysml-benchmark/README.md

 ### Dev modus
 In this modus we generate the data only once as long the temporary HDFS is not used by other Peel users.

-So the first thing to do is to setup the HDFS:
+So the first thing to do is to setup the HDFS (this will also format the namenode of the temporary hdfs):

 ```
-./peel.sh system:setup hdfs-2.7.1-provided
+./peel.sh sys:setup hdfs-2.7.1
 ```

 Once HDFS is running we can run the suites: